Zero Waste in North Christchurch

 - Most supermarkets (and even some Four Squares) stock unpackaged bread, bread rolls and/or bakery goods in their bakery section – just pop them into your BYO bags!

-- Trade Aid – Trade Aid‘s 2kg sugar bags are also great for upcycling as bulk bin bags and are home compostable once they do fall apart.
+- Trade Aid – Trade Aid‘s 1.5kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable when they do wear out.
 Trade Aid’s coconut oil is one of the few on the market that does not have a plastic seal around the lid.
 You can get the sugar at Fresh Choice Merivale, 189 Papanui Road, Merivale.